tantaman/tantaman.github.io/_posts/2021-12-23-Deeply-Nested-Updates-React.markdown

 1. Rereferences should be nominal references which hold over time such that we can update references to deeply nested items without updating the entire state tree.
 2. The updating of references must be atomic so at any instant in time the state of the system represents a consistent physical identity.

+I've not discussed physical identity in detail but it would mean that the physical attributes must match excatly for two things to be the same.
+Something with one nominal identity (e.g., a river or the ship of Theseus) can have an infinite number of physical identities over its lifetime.

 # Framework